 But never-the-less, I'd say that on at least 75% of the deployments we do on our platform, I get asked the question:

 What's the best way of setting up my strategy?

-In this article, I wanted to address the foundations of what I consider to be a solid strategic plan.
-You’ll want to tweak and modify this framework to meet the needs of your own organization, but it should give you a pretty good starting point.
+In this article, I wanted to address the anatomy of strategy- the foundations of what I consider to be a solid strategic plan.
+You'll want to tweak and modify this framework to meet the needs of your own organization, but it should give you a pretty good starting point.

 Let's start by taking a look at a quick graphic we've put together:

-Now let’s start to break down the constituent parts.
-For each part, I’ve linked to a relevant guide so you can deep-dive into that aspect of the plan a bit more later on:
+Now let's start to break down the constituent parts.
+Each part is linked to a relevant guide so you can deep-dive into that aspect of the plan later: